EuroPython/website/data/faq.md

 [EP2021 programme](https://ep2021.europython.eu/events/sessions/) and the
 [EP2019 programme](https://ep2019.europython.eu/events/sessions/).

-The conference will feature around 20 tutorials/workshops, 120 talk sessions and other interactive sessions such as Posters, Helpdesks, Panel Discussions and Maker Space.
+The conference will feature around 20 tutorials/workshops, 120 talk sessions and other interactive sessions such as Posters, Helpdesks, Panel Discussions and a Maker Space.

-We aim to have a very diverse programme, covering many different angles of where and how Python can be used to solve problems or do interesting things.
+We aim to have a very diverse programme, covering the many different aspects of where and how Python solves problems or engages in interesting things.

 ## **Q. When do you accept talk proposals?**

-A. The [Call for Proposals](https://program.europython.eu/europython-2022/cfp) (CFP) ran between 8 March and 3 April.
+A. The [Call for Proposals](https://program.europython.eu/europython-2022/cfp) (CFP) has closed.
+It ran between the 8 March - 3 April.

 We are thrilled to have received a record high of 429 proposals on a diverse range of topics.

 ## **Q. How do you review and select talks?**

 A. We believe that a good conference consists of popular talks as well as new or niche topics - all by and for our diverse community.
-Thus after Call for Proposals (CFP) finishes, submissions go through two round of unbiased reviews: speakers' names will not be displayed.
+Thus, after Call for Proposals (CFP) finishes, submissions go through two rounds of review and refinement as we put together our programme.
+This is a "blind" process, so speakers' names will not be displayed to the reviewers.

 - community voting: open to all 2015-2022 EuroPython conference ticket holders + 2022 talk proposal submitters.
 Submissions are in random order for each voter.
 Please check out our [talk voting page](https://ep2022.europython.eu/voting) for details.

-- panel feedback: we invite a diverse group of experienced reviewers to refine & improve on submissions within their areas of expertise.
-The feedback helps the programme team make informed decisions while evaluating the quality of each submission.
+- panel feedback: a diverse group of experienced reviewers will refine and give feedback on the submissions within their realm of expertise.
+Their insights help the programme team refine and plan a programme that truly reflects, informs and stimulates our EuroPython family.
 [Submit your interest here](https://t.co/JyOdGb71f8)

-The programme team will curate the final programme based on input from community voting, panel feedback and other editorial criteria such as the diversity of topics and speakers.
+Ultimately, the programme team curate the final programme based upon these important factors: community voting, panel feedback and editorial criteria such as the diversity, depth and breadth of topics and speakers.

 [Subscribe to receive email updates](https://blog.europython.eu/#/portal/signup)

 ## **Q. What support do you give to speakers?**
-A. If accepted, speakers are eligible for a free conference ticket and trainers a free combined ticket.
+A. If accepted, speakers are eligible for a free conference ticket.
+Workshop & tutorial organisers are eligible for a free combined ticket.
 In addition, speakers are encouraged to apply for additional [Financial Aid](https://ep2022.europython.eu/finaid), should there be a need.

-We want to give extra support to first-time speakers, especially the ones from an underrepresented group.
-It is in this spirit that we ran a
-[Speaker Mentorship Programme](https://ep2022.europython.eu/mentorship) and matched 15 mentees and mentors.
+We give support to first-time speakers and actively encourage, accommodate and welcome the participation of those from under-represented groups in tech.
+For example, our [Speaker Mentorship Programme](https://ep2022.europython.eu/mentorship) a matched 15 mentees with mentors.
 Check out the [AMA session](https://www.youtube.com/watch?v=18donGcl0Jg) as part of the Mentorship Programme.

 Email us at ([program@europython.eu](mailto:program@europython.eu) to tell us what other broader speaker support you might need!